 My name is Curley Youpee.
 I’m a Minicoujou, Hunkpapa; Lakota and Pabaksa Dakota.
 I live on the Fort Peck Indian Reservation in Poplar, Montana.
 My ancestors came to Montana as a result of the Dakota uprising in Minnesota and also the unfulfilled treaty obligations, which brought on starvation of the people on the reservations of Cheyenne River and Standing rock.

-Black Coyote’s father Owl Bull; a Hunkpapa, and brother Long Horn; a Minicoujou, was signers of the 1868 Fort Laramie Treaty.
-After the loss of the Great [Sioux] Reservation the Lakota under the leadership of Black Moon and Sitting Bull began to resist confinement under proviso rule.
-Band by band, the Lakota deserted their reservation quarters to live among the Yanktonai, who had settled on the upper Missouri subsequent to the 1862 Dakota rebellion in Minnesota.
+Black Coyote’s father Owl Bull; a Hunkpapa, and brother Long Horn; a Minicoujou, were signers of the 1868 Fort Laramie Treaty.
+After the loss of the Great [Sioux] Reservation, the Lakota under the leadership of Black Moon and Sitting Bull began to resist confinement under proviso rule.
+Band by band, the Lakota deserted their reservation quarters to live among the Yanktonai, who had settled on upper Missouri subsequent to the 1862 Dakota rebellion in Minnesota.
 In 1875, upper Missouri Dakota and Nakota delegates were brought to Washington DC by US Indian Commissioners to formally negotiate a reservation of their own.
-Eventually a 2.2 million acre Reservation proposition was ratified in 1888 by Congress for both the Sioux (Dakota, Lakota, Nakota) and Assiniboine (Nakoda) people.
-Intermingled and intermarried, today 3 bands of the Nakoda and vestiges of 56 bands of the Dakota, Lakota and Nakota make up the Fort Peck tribal population.
+Eventually, a 2.2 million-acre Reservation proposition was ratified in 1888 by Congress for both the Sioux (Dakota, Lakota, Nakota) and Assiniboine (Nakoda) people.
+Intermingled and intermarried, today 3 bands of the Nakoda and vestiges of 56 bands of the Dakota, Lakota, and Nakota make up the Fort Peck tribal population.

-He lectures across the country using the history, traditional beliefs and storytelling of the Assiniboine and Sioux people.
-He shares legend and creation stories of his people.
+He lectures across the country using the history, traditional beliefs, and storytelling of the Assiniboine and Sioux people.
+He shares the legend and creation stories of his people.
 “Creation comes from the universe and brought down in sacred deities,” explains Curley.
-The Iktomi (Trickster) stories of the Dakota, Lakota and Nakota teach children discipline and morals.
+The Iktomi (Trickster) stories of the Dakota, Lakota, and Nakota teach children discipline and morals.
 He has a story of how the Upper Yanktonai got their name Cuthead (Pabaksa).

 Mr. Youpee is also a talented artist who brings together carved symbolic horses and dramatic imagery in a traditional abstract manner, achieving an illusory, mysterious effect that connects the viewer’s imagination.
 In addition to being collected by museums, Curley’s horse carvings are displayed throughout the northern plains region at popular galleries and gift shops.